Dear Congressional Republicans,

 Look.
 Just because YOU'VE got it good doesn't mean other people do.
 Good lord, I can't believe I have to spell this out.
 If the only people you care about are the ones who are already successful, then you’re a pretty horrible excuse for a public servant.
 The public is more than just the people who look like you, sound like you, live like you, think like you, or have the same privileges and benefits that you do.

-"I've got mine, so screw the rest of you" is the very definition of arrogant assholery, which is no way to run a country unless you have dictatorial delusions of grandeur and self-deification.
+"I've got mine, so screw the rest of you" is the very definition of arrogant assholery, which is no way to run a country.

 Millions of Americans out there are working their asses off--in some cases, like mine, LITERALLY WORKING THEIR ASSES OFF--and just need a little helping hand to survive and to thrive and to contribute meaningful things to society.
 To live the American Dream, y'all.
 Without health care, I'd be a net drain on society; with it, well, I like to think I'm giving something back, and not just in the form of cranky blog posts.